 8D.
 Click the "Advanced" button.
 A new dialog will appear.

 9. Advanced settings.

 9A.
 In the "IMAP server directory" field, type exactly the following:

 9B.
-Disable (uncheck) the "Server supports folders that contain sub-folders and messages" option.
+Disable (uncheck) the "Show only subscribed folders" and the "Server supports folders that contain sub-folders and messages" options.

 The default values on all other options in this dialog are fine.

 10A.
 In the left-hand column, click on "Outgoing Server (SMTP)".

 10B.
 Click the "Edit" button.
 (If the outgoing server "smtp.ecn.purdue.edu" is not already listed in the dialog, click the "Add" button instead.)

 The "SMTP Server" dialog (see the illustration, below right) will appear.